-As a movement we believe taking action to promote justice is something that we as Christians are called to do.
-We're partnering with other organisations to encourage students to take action on causes that matter to you.
+As a movement we believe Christians are called to take action for justice.
+We're creating workshops, resources and training, and partnering with other organisations to encourage students to take action for the causes that matter to you.

-We focus on two specific campaign areas at a time.
-Our current campaigns are:
+We try to focus our activism on two specific campaign areas at a time.
+Our current campaigns this year are:

 The Daily Bread campaign is all about seeking justice through the food we eat every day.

 The campaign was voted in at our 2020 AGM and will run through the adcademic years 2020-2022, with a different focus each semester.